VigneshVSV/hololinked-docs/source/howto/index.rst

 Expose Python Classes
 =====================

-Normally, the device is interfaced with a computer through serial, Ethernet etc. or any OS supported hardware protocol, & one would write a class to encapsulate the instrumentation properties & commands.
-Exposing this class to other processes and/or to the network, provides access to the hardware for multiple use cases in a client-server model.
+Normally, the device is interfaced with a computer through USB, Ethernet etc. or any OS supported hardware protocol, & one would write a class to encapsulate the instrumentation properties & commands.
+Exposing this class to other processes and/or to the network provides access to the hardware for multiple use cases in a client-server model.
 Such remotely visible Python objects are to be made by subclassing from ``Thing``:

 .. literalinclude:: code/thing_inheritance.py